 No one food or supplement can prevent illness, but the immune system can be supported by including these key nutrients found in seafood on a regular basis.

 The Consensus: How to Support the Immune System

 Try to stay healthy overall and keep the immune system functioning at its best.
 Everyone can benefit from eating the recommended amount of seafood – which is two or more servings per week according to the Dietary Guidelines for Americans to add up to 1,750mg of omega-3s EPA+DHA per week (12).

 Seafood is a great option to include on your weekly menu because it pairs well with other food groups.
-Try eating a balanced diet of diet of fruits, vegetables, whole grains, legumes, seafood and fatty fish, lean meats, low-fat dairy products, and nuts and seeds.
+Try eating a balanced diet of fruits, vegetables, whole grains, legumes, seafood and fatty fish, lean meats, low-fat dairy products, and nuts and seeds.
 All of these foods have a variety of key nutrients that contribute to immune health.
 If one isn’t getting an adequate amount of these foods in their diet daily, be sure to consult a doctor to see whether a supplement would be beneficial.

 Other lifestyle habits important to health and supporting the immune system are exercise, getting adequate sleep, managing stress, and not smoking.

 Photo courtesy Alaska Seafood

 - Zhang, Y. et al. Association of fish and long-chain omega-3 fatty acids intakes with total and cause-specific mortality: prospective analysis of 421 309 individuals.
 J Intern Med.
 2018 Oct;284(4):399-417. doi: 10.1111/joim.12786.https://www.ncbi.nlm.nih.gov/pubmed/30019399

 - Childs C. et al. Diet and Immune Function.
 Nutrients.
 2019 Aug; 11(8): 1933. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6723551/